ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-7. Suppose you work for a news site that historically has translated only $1%$ of all its articles.
+Q. Suppose you work for a news site that historically has translated only $1%$ of all its articles.
 Your coworker argues that we should translate more articles into Chinese because translations help with the readership.
 On average, your translated articles have twice as many views as your non-translated articles.
 What might be wrong with this argument?

 <details><summary><b>Answer</b></summary>